-- 1. A value engineering review of all projects having an estimated treatment works construction cost exceeding \$10 million to verify that the proposed work is cost-effective. - 2.
-The applicant must have an adequate user charge system, sewer use ordinance, and financial capability.
+- 1. A value engineering review of all projects having an estimated construction cost exceeding \$10 million to verify that the proposed work is cost-effective. - 2.
+The applicant must have adequate rates in place for the system's users, sewer use ordinance, and financial capability.
 The applicant must demonstrate sufficient legal, institutional, managerial, and financial capability to construct, operate, and maintain the proposed project. - 3.
 The applicant must comply with the federal Davis-Bacon Act regarding labor wage rates. - 4.
-The applicant must comply with MBE/WBE/DBE affirmative action steps.

-5. One (1) year after the completion of construction and the initiation of operation, the applicant must certify that the treatment facility meets all design specifications and effluent limitations stipulated in its operation permit.
+The applicant must comply with MBE/WBE/DBE affirmative action steps. - 5.
+Currently the applicant must comply with BABA Act requirements. - 6.
+One (1) year after the completion of construction and the initiation of operation, the applicant must certify that the treatment facility meets all design specifications and effluent limitations stipulated in its operation permit.

-To initiate a request for PENNVEST financial assistance, an application form must be completed.
+To initiate a request for PENNVEST financial assistance, an electronic application must be completed.
 The information provided in this application would be the basis by which PENNVEST makes its decision on whether the project is eligible for funding.

 The decision to seek PENNVEST funding must be analyzed on an individual basis depending on the terms and interest rate of the loan.
 If a decision is made to seek PENNVEST funding, the implementing party must be prepared to comply with the regulatory requirements that are inherent to the program.
-Delays in the application review and loan approval process are common and the documentation requirements are quite extensive.
+Documentation requirements for a PENNVEST financing are quite extensive.